Doc Murphy

 Acts 9:31 The church then had peace throughout Judea, Galilee, and Samaria, and it (The Church) became stronger as the believers lived in the fear of the Lord.
 And with the encouragement of the Holy Spirit, it (the church) also grew in numbers.

-The church in Jerusalem had thousands in the whole city.
+3. The church in Jerusalem had thousands in the whole city.
 They were acknowledging the number of Believers in the whole city, not the individual local house congregations.
 The early church referenced the number of people in a whole city.
 They described KINGDOM GROWTH.
-The average house could only hold 8-10 people.
+As we said earlier, the average house could only hold 10-20 people.
 They had a multiplication of house congregations to accommodate the people who were getting saved.
-It was not ONE large church in one location.
+It was not ONE large church in one location (except for when they met at the Temple Court or Solomon’s Porch which could accommodate 30,000 to 50,000 people).
 It was a multitude of congregations making up ONE Body of Christ.
 Also, was something wrong with Jerusalem, Samaria, and Antioch churches and the pastors when they stopped at a certain number?
 Of course not!
 Everyone is not going to get saved in any city.

 In the early days of the Church, multiplication also meant the number of churches that were being planted.
 It was not just talking about numbers in a local congregation, it was talking about the number of churches multiplied.
 The number of congregations multiplied.
 Real church growth is multiplying congregations not just multiplying people in one local congregation.

 The BIG vision for the Body of Christ should be planting churches EVERYWHERE!
 There will be small, medium, and large congregations.
-There is no such thing as a large church pastor or a small church pastor.
-They are both just pastors who should be making disciples and doing their best to reach their city.
+We shouldn’t even be mentioning the size.

 Doc Murphy